The prize is open to submissions of work written in English by writers of any nationality or descent based anywhere in the world.

 If you have a query about submissions please email Kathryn Tann ([email protected]).

 There is an administration fee of £55 per book (plus VAT) for entering the Gordon Burn Prize.
-This is payable either via the submission system or through requesting an invoice from New Writing North.
+This is payable either via the submission system.
 This charge is necessary to allow us to cover the costs required to manage the prize and support the processing of entries.
 There are no further costs for publishers at longlisting or shortlisting stages.

 Smaller independent publishers who feel this may prevent them from entering for the prize should contact [email protected] to discuss this further.

 Specialist independent readers will conduct an initial review of the prize entries before the judging panel selects the longlist for the prize.
 The judging panel will shortlist for the prize and select the winner.

 The judges and prize partners reserve the right to call in any books that they see fit to consider for the prize.

 The judges’ decision is final and no correspondence or discussion about the judging process will be entered into.

 A longlist of up to 12 books will be announced by December 2023 and at this stage we will require additional paperback or hardback copies of each book.

 A shortlist of up to 6 books will be announced by in January 2024.
 Publishers and authors will be informed in advance.
 At this stage, we will require further hardback or paperback copies of each book.